Hypertriglyceridemia (Type IV)

 Key Mechanisms

-- Type IV hypertriglyceridemia is characterized by increased hepatic production of very low-density lipoproteins (VLDL) leading to elevated plasma triglyceride levels.
+Increased hepatic production of very low-density lipoprotein (VLDL) leads to elevated plasma triglycerides.

 | Involvement | Details |